frawleyskid/nothingradical.blog/README.md

 configure response headers (including the CSP) and redirect rules for the hosting provider.
 Hugo aliases are converted to redirect rules.

-This site generates an RSS feed for all posts and for each category and tag.
-The RSS feeds use an XSLT stylesheet to render as HTML in the browser, even though they are actually `application/rss+xml` documents.
+This site generates an Atom feed, which uses an XSLT stylesheet to render as HTML in the browser, even though it's actually an `application/atom+xml` document.

 The infrastructure config for the site can be found at [acearchive/infra](https://github.com/acearchive/infra).